CSLA Policies Approved by the Board of Directors

 - Call the Meeting to Order (the President).

-- Read the Notice for the Annual Meeting-Congress (the Executive Director).
+- Confirm that the Notice for the Annual Meeting-Congress was sent according to the by-laws (the Executive Director)

-- Identify the need or lack of need for a quorum to the membership (the President).
+- Identify the need for or lack of quorum to the membership (the President).

-- Introduction of the Presiding Table (the President).
+- Introduction of the Board of the CSLA (the President).

-- The Tabling and Reading of the Minutes of the Last Annual Meeting (the Executive Director).
+- Tabling of the Minutes of the Last Annual General Meeting (the Executive Director).

-- The Tabling of the President's Report on the Society (the President).
+- Tabling of the President's Report on the Society (the President).

-- The Tabling of the Report on the Accounts of the Society (the Chair, Finance Committee).
+- Tabling of the Report on the Accounts of the Society (the Chair, Finance Committee).

-- The Report on the Election of Officers (the Executive Secretary-Treasurer).
+- Report on the Election of Officers (the President).

-- Presentation on the next Annual Congress (Component Association President or Congress Chairman).
+- Presentation on the next Annual Congress (Chair of the Congress Planning Committee or Executive Director).

 - Question and Answer Period for Membership (the President).

-- The formal thanks of the Society to the outgoing President (the new President).
+- The formal thanks of the Society to the outgoing President (the President-Elect).

 Archiving Policy and Guidelines